 The man who started the Thai silk industry, Jim Thompson was a prominent American businessman living in Bangkok.
 More than just a silk merchant though, Thompson loved collecting South East Asian art and built up a massive collection of statues and paintings not just from Thailand, but from surrounding Myanmar, Cambodia and Laos, as well as China.

-This museum showcases all of this art and is a great place to walk around for a few hours.
+This museum, known as The Jim Thompson House showcases all of this art and is a great place to walk around for a few hours.

-Location: 6 Rama I Rd, Khwaeng Wang Mai, Khet Pathum Wan, Krung Thep Maha Nakhon 10330, Thailand
+Location: 6 Rama I Rd, Khwaeng Wang Mai, Khet Pathum Wan, Krung Thep Maha Nakhon 10330

 Opening hours: Daily 9.00am to 6.00pm

-We hope that you have enjoyed our Bangkok itinerary, and you have a much clearer picture of the best things to do in bangkok.
-If you have any other ideas or think we are missing a trick, let us know in the comments below.
+We hope that you have enjoyed our 4 days in Bangkok itinerary, and you have a much clearer picture of the best things to do in Bangkok.
+If you have any other ideas or think we are missing a trick that should be added to our Bangkok travel guide, let us know in the comments below.

 Luxury: We love the Banyan Tree chain of boutique hotels, since they all have beautiful rooms and delicious food.
 The Bangkok location is dreamy, offering great views and a wonderful spa.